abtinshahidi/abtinshahidi.github.io/notebooks/week2.md

   <span style="color:red">_But there is huge problem with this analysis!!!_</span>

   The lead investigator of the CMS team calls you and asks for an explanation for your decision to report the average.
-Since, he argues that the measurement done by ATLAS team is not as valid as CMS team since the ATLAS team have much higher uncertaintity in their experiment.
-But in your analysis, you are giving both these measurements the same weight by averaging them. **How can you take into account the difference in uncertaintity in your analysis?**
+Since, he argues that the measurement done by ATLAS team is not as valid as CMS team since the ATLAS team have much higher uncertainty in their experiment.
+But in your analysis, you are giving both these measurements the same weight by averaging them. **How can you take into account the difference in uncertainty in your analysis?**

 $ X_1 $: mass_atlas, mass_err_atlas
 $ X_2 $: mass_atlas, mass_err_atlas

-  Basically, what is the $p(m_X|X_1, X_2)$ (probability disturbution of the mass of X given two sets of measurements ($X_1, X_2$))?
+  Basically, what is the $p(m_X|X_1, X_2)$ (probability distribution of the mass of X given two sets of measurements ($X_1, X_2$))?

 > “Probability is orderly opinion and inference from data is nothing other than the revision of such opinion in the light of relevant new information.”
 >
 > -- <cite>*Eliezer S. Yudkowsky*</cite>

 ### **Thomas Bayes**' theorem to the rescue!!
   Luckily we can approach this problem in a Bayesian framework.
-Which basically let us update our belief (knowlegde/information) in a consistant way when we get new information.
+Which basically let us update our belief (knowledge/information) in a consistent way when we get new information.

 <hr>